Bhutan, Nepal & the Mystical Himalayas

 where, apart from the religious training, the center also provides life skills training such as tailoring, statue making and thanka paintings.

-Thanka paintings are paintings with embroidery, usually depicting a Buddhits deity, famous scene, or mandala of some sort.
+paintings with embroidery, usually depicting a Buddhits deity, famous scene, or mandala of some sort.

 The nunnery also includes a computer center.
-The main bronze statue of the temple

 inside this building is 41 feet high.
 The inside is quite elaborate.
 Like everywhere else in Bhutan at religious sites,